anonymous-nips2021/ASRGLUE/README.md

 ------
 ### ASR-Robust NLU

-1. If you want to test the robustness of your NLU model, please replace the $BERT_BASE with your NLU model in test.sh, then run: sh test.sh
+1. If you want to test the robustness of your NLU model, please replace the $BERT_BASE with your NLU model in test.sh, then run:

+  $ sh test.sh

-2. If you want to train a new NLU model, please run: sh train.sh
+2. If you want to train a new NLU model, please run:

-3. For correction-based methods: cd gector/
-  python train.py --train_set TRAIN_SET --dev_set DEV_SET --model_dir MODEL_DIR
-  python predict.py --model_path MODEL_PATH --vocab_path VOCAB_PATH --input_file INPUT_FILE --output_file OUTPUT_FILE

-4. For augmentation-based methods:
+  $ sh train.sh

+3. You can also run gec.sh for correction-based method, then modify $TEST_FILE in test.sh or run gen.sh for augmentation-based method, then modify $TRAIN_FILE in train.sh.
+Enjoy it!

 ----